fallahn/xygine/tutorial/part_1/readme.md

 Once you have configured, built and installed xygine for your platform of choice, it’s time to create your first project!
 The repository contains a folder named `cmake_template`.
-This folder has all the files necessary to start a new project, including a default cmake file.
+This folder has all the files necessary to start a new project, including a default CMake file.
 Create a copy of this directory and rename it to something else such as ‘breakout’.
-If you want to use the included cmake file then open that in your text editor of choice and edit the PROJECT_NAME variable to something more relevant too.
-If, like me, you prefer using an IDE you can open the cmake file directly if your IDE has support (such as Visual Studio 2017) or create a new project, adding the source and header files included in the template folder, and linking to the SFML and xygine libraries as appropriate (eg the correct debug/release versions).
-If you are taking the cmake route then the src and include subdirectories both contain a CMakeLists.txt file, which will need to be updated when you add any new source files to your project.
+If you want to use the included CMake file then open that in your text editor of choice and edit the PROJECT_NAME variable to something more relevant too.
+If, like me, you prefer using an IDE you can open the CMake file directly if your IDE has support (such as Visual Studio 2017) or create a new project, adding the source and header files included in the template folder, and linking to the SFML and xygine libraries as appropriate (eg the correct debug/release versions).
+If you are taking the CMake route then the src and include subdirectories both contain a CMakeLists.txt file, which will need to be updated when you add any new source files to your project.
 Once you have the project configured it should be possible to build and run it, which will open a console window (on Windows) and a blank game window titled “xyginext game”.
-Pressing F1 will open a console window which displays any messages printed with the `Logger` class, and provides basic video and audio options.
+Pressing F1 will open a console window which displays any messages printed with the `xy::Logger` class, and provides basic video and audio options.
 More information on the console can be found in the documentation: https://github.com/fallahn/xygine/wiki

 ### A closer look at the source files

-The template project contains 3 sources files.
+The template project contains three sources files.
-Main.cpp contains the entry point into the program, which instantiates a Game object and runs it.
-There’s not much else done here and the file will probably not be brought up again in the rest of the tutorial.
+Main.cpp contains the entry point into the program, which instantiates a `Game` object and runs it.
+There’s not much else done here and the file will probably not be brought up again for the rest of the tutorial.

 Game.cpp is where the magic begins to happen.
 The `Game` class inherits the `xy::App` class which is the root of any xygine game or application.
 The `App` class contains the